Last Updated: December 15, 2022

-Tourism and economic development are good partners by the very definition of economic development we use--a new activity that generates income from outside sources for your community.
+Tourism and economic development are good partners by the very definition of economic development we use, which is a new activity that generates income from outside sources for your community.

-To show at least a partial connection between tourism and economic development, you'll need:
+To develop at least a partial connection between tourism and economic development, you'll need:

 You cannot take short-cuts on any one of the above.
 If the person that answers the phone at the inn says there's no maze in town, but there is, you just struck out.
 This happened to a friend.

-You'd be surprised that many a thriving antique store-boutique kind of street reaches a plateau because people get disgusted that the parking feels a little isolated, or the public bathrooms are out or order or non-existent.
+You'd be surprised that many a thriving antique store-boutique kind of street reaches a plateau because people get disgusted that the parking feels a little isolated, or the public bathrooms are out of order or non-existent.
 Again tourism and economic development organizations need to divide the work of making sure everything stays clean and active.
 Local business owners often pitch in to keep restrooms presentable or plant a few flowers, but you can't count on that.

 It's alarming but true that just because you have a tourist attraction, not everyone will want to see it.
 Is the price right?
 Are the hours convenient?
 Does the staff have a friendly attitude?
 Is it well interpreted?

-Can the people working there, whether volunteers or paid, accurately gauge whether people want to talk or be silent, whether they want to spend a lot of time or a little, and whether they want to know more or just see the basics.
+Also ask yourself if the people working there, whether volunteers or paid, can accurately gauge whether people want to talk or be silent, whether they want to spend a lot of time or a little, and whether they want to know more or just see the basics.